 The West Stand is known as the Eric Twigg Pukka Pies Stand.
 Home to 4000 fans, it is the main stand of the ground.

 The East Stand is also called the Ben Bennett Stand, and is used as the stadium’s family stand.

-The South Stand is also known as the Morrison Stand, and is the area where up to 2000 away fans can sit.
+The South Stand is also known as the Mears Stand, and is the area where up to 2000 away fans can sit.

 The Rotherham United stadium capacity currently stands at 12,021.

 The majority of Rotherham supporters hail from the town of Rotherham and its surrounding areas.
 There are, though, a number of Rotherham United supporters clubs located in various parts of the country.

 There is also a Rotherham United Community Sports Trust, which works with the football club to help with communities across Rotherham.

 Rotherham United supporters are known for their loyal and vocal support, shown when the club had to move to Sheffield for a short time, the fans went with them.